 Prospective partner organizations are invited to download the SLU PIC proposal form and apply by OCTOBER 16, 2015.

-See what the SLU PIC students said about their 2015 internship experiences at the SLU PIC Blog!
+See what the SLU PIC students are saying about their 2016 internship experiences at the SLU PIC Blog!

 For more information on the program or to apply as an Organizational Nonprofit Partner, please contact: